 In electronics, Porter’s “Five Forces” are powerful.
-Logistics represent a means by which economies can be achieved through efficiency improvements.
+Logistics represents a means by which economies can be achieved through specific efficiency improvements.
 Such improvements can translate into better service, which provides differentiation.
 Resultant cost savings can benefit the customer, who can pay lower prices....continue reading

 This article concentrates on despatch, a logistical operation that directly affects commercial performance.
 A description of the despatch process is followed by a discussion of development of a key performance indicator (KPI)....continue reading

 Analysis of the Marketability of the Current Logistics Chain